goadesign/pulse/README.md

 See the [examples](examples) directory for examples of how to use the packages in this repository.

-If you are looking for a more complete example of how to use Ponos to build a distributed system, check out the [weather](examples/weather) example.
+If you are looking for a more complete example of how to use Pulse to build a distributed system, check out the [weather](examples/weather) example.

 ## License

-Ponos is licensed under the MIT license.
+Pulse is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full license text.

 ## Contributing